vanhoefm/wifi-injection/README.md

 # 4. Testing Injection

 You should [disable Wi-Fi in your network manager](https://github.com/vanhoefm/libwifi/blob/master/docs/linux_tutorial.md#id-disable-wifi) so it will not interfere with the test tool.
-On Ubuntu you can do this using `nmcli radio wifi off`.
+On Ubuntu, you can do this using `nmcli radio wifi off`.
-Otherwise the network manager of Ubuntu will interfere with the test tool.
+Otherwise, the network manager of Ubuntu will interfere with the test tool.

-We also recommend to unplug and then plug the Wi-Fi dongle back in before running the injection tests.
-Other tools might have created virtual interface that could infere with the injection tests, and unplugging the dongle with remove them.
-If you are testing the build-in network card of your computer, consider first rebooting.
+We also recommend unplugging and then plugging the Wi-Fi dongle back in before running the injection tests.
+Other tools might have created a virtual interface that could interfere with the injection tests, and unplugging the dongle will remove these virtual interfaces.
+If you are testing the built-in network card of your computer, consider first rebooting.

 The basic execution of the test tool is as follows: